1. What is ULIP

 ULIPs are categorized based on the following broad parameters:

+a.
 Funds that ULIPs invest in

-End use of funds:
+b.
+End use of Funds

-Death benefit to policy holders
+c.
+Death benefit to Policy Holders

 7. ULIPs Vs Mutual Funds